interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

     1. Transactional data is available for submitted Bitcoin block headers (``NO_DATA_BTC_RELAY: 0`` code).
     2. Submitted blocks are valid under Bitcoin's consensus rules  (``INVALID_BTC_RELAY: 1`` code).
     3. Vaults do not move BTC to another Bitcoin address, unless expressly requested during :ref:`redeem-protocol` or :ref:`replace-protocol`.
-    4. If a Vault is under-collateralized, i.e., the collateral rate has fallen below ``LiquidationCollateralRate``, as defined in :ref:`vault-registry`.
+    4. If a Vault is under-collateralized, i.e., the collateral rate has fallen below ``LiquidationCollateralThreshold``, as defined in :ref:`vault-registry`.

  If one of the above failures is detected, Staked Relayers file a report with the :ref:`security` module.
 In cases (1) and (2), a vote is initiated, whereby this module acts as bulleting board and collects Staked Relayer signatures - if a majority is reached, as defined by ``STAKED_RELAYER_VOTE_THRESHOLD``, the state of the BTC Parachain is updated.
 In cases (3) and (4) a single Staked Relayer report suffices - the Security module checks if the accusation against the Vault is correct, and if yes updates the BTC Parachain state and flags the Vault according to the reported failure.